DeepakV3295/adnn-ecu-report/presentation/presentation.md

 - Big benefit of training on device is not having to perform costly data movement
 - Hint at _federated learning_ (talking soon about different neural network application system architecture paradigms)

-## Traditional Paradigm

-- Embedded devices collects data to a Database, Data collected at Databased, and used by a Server to perform neural network model training (figure)
-- Neural network development and training on a resource rich environment (server)
-- Inference applications on the ECU
-- Training and Inference separated
-- Requires utilizing bandwidth to send data

-## Federated Learning

-- Data privacy concerns pioneered federated learning approaches
-- Models further trained on ECU, data kept on device
-- Central Server performs aggregation

 ## Goal : Neural Network Training on Scania ECU

 (three)